sarahutton981/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, so that it is easier to stay focused and make progress.
 Also, consider potential roadblocks and challenges that may arise, such as technical difficulties or resource constraints.
 Planning for these issues ahead of time can help prevent them from derailing your project.
  - 来自NLP

+# 2024-03-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, it is important to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the tasks that will have the greatest impact on your project.
+2. Plan ahead: By planning ahead for your projects,you can avoid being caught off guard by unexpected challenges.
+Create a plan that outlines the steps you need to take to complete your task, as well as any potential obstacles you may encounter along the way.This will give you a better understanding of the time and resources you will need for each step.
+3. Stay organized: Keeping your workspace and project files organized is crucial for staying efficient.
+Use folders, tags, or other organizational tools to keep your files and documents in order.
+Additionally, using task management tools like Trello or Asana can helpyou stay on track and ensurethat you don't miss any important tasks.